What is osteoarthritis?

 One of our surgeons completed his orthopaedic surgical training in Sydney, but that’s buried deep at the bottom of his resume.

-2. “The hospitals in Thailand are in shady back streets”
+2. “The hospitals overseas are found in shady back streets”

 I’m sure you’ve at least driven past a hospital before, and you’ll have noticed that they’re not exactly back-street coffee shop-sized.
 Our Thai hospitals have their own precincts and each week thousands of patients from around the world wheel in and walk out their doors, foyers, emergency departments, wards and (get this) many coffee shops.

-Sure, there are small hospitals in existence, but the only place we seem to think that a converted home-office-clinic-surgery is acceptable, is in Australia.
+Sure, there are small hospitals in existence, but the only time we seem to think that a converted home-office-clinic-surgery is acceptable, is if it has a colourbond roof.

 With the earliest uses of water filtration originating back in the 1600’s, it’s incredible that some educated people still believe that these filtration systems are not used in hospitals.
 Even more amazing is the notion that stormwater is cleaner back home.